Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #13

 In this study, researchers in Italy used gold nanoparticles to help Pemetrexed (Pe) to be more effective at stopping this rare form of cancer.

-Below are notes taken from the researcher's experiments, they found that gold nanoparticles greatly enhanced the chemo drug's effectiveness:
+The study revealed that the administration of gold nanoparticles with Pemetrexed (Pe) significantly reduced the cell viability and mobility of cancer cells.
+Below are notes taken from the researcher's experiments; they found that gold nanoparticles greatly enhanced the chemo drug's effectiveness:

 - Dove Press |